Longitudinal spin Seebeck coefficient: heat flux vs. temperature difference method: Discussion

 \section{Discussion}

 There is an evident mismatch between the values of LSSE coefficient obtained in the two laboratories with the $\Delta T$ method, as shown in Figure \ref{Figure-3}(a).
 These results imply that the estimation of the temperature profile represented in Figure \ref{Figure-1}(b) does not approximate well the real one.
 The thermal resistance of the contacts leads to a substantial temperature drop so that the temperature difference across the sample is largely overestimated by this method.
-In order to obtain with this method a good estimate of the real temperature difference across the sample, the thermal resistance of the contacts should be negligible with respect to the one of the sample.
-If we consider the thermal conductivity of the substrate $k_\textmd{YAG}=14$ Wm$^{-1}$K$^{-1}$ as an approximation of the thermal conductivity of the whole sample which has lateral dimension of 0.5$\times$2.5$\times$5 mm$^{3}$, the value of its thermal resistance is about $3$ K/W. Instead, the thermal resistance of the contacts can reach values ten times larger and, in some specific configurations, can have a random fluctuation of this value larger than the thermal resistance of the sample, as was previously shown\cite{sola2015evaluation}.
-One possibility to overcome this problem and correctly determine the temperature difference across the magnetic layer was proposed by Uchida et al.\cite{uchida2014quantitative}.
+In order to obtain a good estimate of the real temperature difference across the sample with this method, the thermal resistance of the contacts should be negligible with respect to the one of the sample.
+If we consider the thermal conductivity of the substrate $k_\textmd{YAG}=14$ Wm$^{-1}$K$^{-1}$ as an approximation of the thermal conductivity of the whole sample which has lateral dimension of 0.5$\times$2.5$\times$5 mm$^{3}$, the value of its thermal resistance is about $3$ K/W. Instead, the thermal resistance of the contacts can reach values ten times larger and, in some specific configurations, can have a random fluctuation of this value larger than the thermal resistance of the sample, as was shown in a preliminary study on the reproducibility of LSSE measurements\cite{sola2015evaluation}.
+In this work we study the reproducibility of the thermal contact by performing two series of temperature difference as function of the heat flux across a LSSE sample.
+In two series, the thermal contact is fabricated with thermal grease and we show that the results depend strongly on the quantity and the homogeneity of the thermal grease together with the pressure exerted for the clamping of the LSSE sample.
+One possibility to overcome these problems and correctly determine the temperature difference across the magnetic layer was proposed by Uchida et al.\cite{uchida2014quantitative}.
 In this work, the temperature at both sides of a thick YIG film is measured via the resistance characteristics of two Pt layers deposited directly on the YIG film.
-In fact, the LSSE coefficients obtained by this method differ largely from the ones published in the past\cite{uchida2014longitudinal}.
-However, this method is only applicable to thick films and may present other disadvantages as e.g. the spin Hall magnetoresistance\cite{nakayama2013spin,althammer2013quantitative,vlietstra2013spin} or Joule heating which both affect the resistance of the Pt films\cite{schreier2013current,vlietstra2014simultaneous,meier2016detection}.
+In fact, the LSSE coefficients obtained by this method differ largely from the ones published before\cite{uchida2014longitudinal}.
+However, this method is only applicable to a sample in which is possible to deposit a Pt film on each surface, like for a thick sample.